DataDog/integrations-core/docs/dev/oauth-for-data-integrations.md

 6. Publish the OAuth client

     In order to publish an OAuth client, you’ll need to open a pull request for your data integration in either the integrations-extras or marketplace GitHub repositories.
-To learn more about the integration publishing process, see our [Marketplace and Integrations documentation][3].
+To learn more about the integration publishing process, see the [Marketplace and Integrations documentation][3].

     - To start the publishing process, navigate to the **Publishing** tab within the Developer Platform.
 You’ll receive your published client ID and client secret, as well as your `app_uuid` to use for publishing (**reminder: save these values in a secure location**), and you will be prompted to fill out some information about your integration.